avsaryagmur/GitHubGistsTestAutomation/README.md

 ## Helpful Extension
-I am using SelectorsHub for finding the ui elements.
+I am using SelectorsHub to find the UI elements.